darwinia-network/darwinia-docs-deprecated/content/blog/2020-06-01-darwinia-project-moon-en.md

 # # Event Description

-1. The nomination/voting address for reward 2 needs to get cRING at the faucet during the event, If cRING is transferred from another address, is invalid.
+1. The nomination/voting address for reward 2 needs to get CRING at the faucet during the event, If CRING is transferred from another address, is invalid.
 2. 5 lucky nodes will be announced every day, and the event rewards will be distributed together after the event.
 3. The address for receiving rewards has to be the Crab Network address., registration link: https://apps.darwinia.network/
 4. Nominator rewards will be distributed to the user’s voting address and the Validator rewards will be distributed to the Stash Account within 7 days after the event ends
-5. The reward for this event is cRING, which can be exchanged for the mainnet token RING at a ratio of 100: 1 after the Darwinia Mainnet launches.
+5. The reward for this event is CRING, which can be exchanged for the mainnet token RING at a ratio of 100: 1 after the Darwinia Mainnet launches.
 6. The final interpretation of this event belongs to “Darwinia”.

 # # Follow Us